Skip to content

 • when a cloud recording is made

-We strongly recommend to first read our guide on how to manage a live event about the status of an event and when to update it.
+We strongly recommend to first read our guide on how to manage a live event about the status of an event and when to update it.`

 Creating a live event

 To create a new live event, use the 'Live > Events' menu to go to the events overview page.
-Press one of the Create Event buttons on the left side of the screen.
+To create an event with AI-generated closed captions and/or voice translations, press the 'Create AI Multilingual Event' button.
+For other types of events, press one of the Create Event buttons on the left side of the screen.
 A popup dialog is displayed, allowing you to select:

 • Name: a name for your live stream, for your own information.